georgebyte/georgebyte.com/knowledge/software-engineering/product-development.md

 * [-] If new users aren't gracefully introduced to all the intermediate features, they may find the product too complicated to use and leave.
 * [?]
 Expert users may bring a huge pile of money which you'll pass on while ignoring them.

+<div class="vertical-separator vertical-separator--condensed"></div>

+<mark>It’s easy to get lost in the details</mark> when making decisions about complex systems - it's comforting to focus on getting the details right while ignoring the larger implications.[^2]

 ## Users' feedback

 Observe how users actually behave versus the way they tell you they behave/will behave.[^1]